bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 ## [1] 15
 ```

-Let's test the final model.
+Let's predict our test set using our final model.

 ```r
 segDataTest <- predict(transformations, segDataTest)